Parinacota (volcano): Present-day activity and hazards

 Presently, Parinacota is dormant, but future volcanic activity is possible.
 Explicit fumarolic activity has not been observed, but satellite imaging has shown the evidence of thermal anomalies on the scale of 6 K-change, and reports of sulfurous smells at the summit imply that a fumarole may exist in the summit area.
 The volcano is seismically active including one potential seismic swarm, but earthquake activity is less than at Guallatiri farther south.
 Based on Landsat Thematic Mapper images, it was considered a potentially active volcano in 1991.
+A small explosion was reported in 2016.

 The volcano is one among ten volcanoes in northern Chile monitored by SERNAGEOMIN and has a volcano hazard level published.
 The relatively low population density on the Bolivian side of the volcano means that renewed activity would not constitute a major threat there, although the town of Sajama may be affected.
 The Arica-La Paz highway runs close to the volcano and might be threatened by mud and debris flows, along with small communities in the area.
 Communities close to the volcano include Caquena, Chucullo and Parinacota.
-Potential hazards from future activity include the development of lahars from interactions between magma and the ice cap, as well as eruptions from the flank vents; ash fall from prolonged flank vent eruptions could disturb pastures in the region.
+Potential hazards from future activity include the development of lahars from interactions between magma and the ice cap, pyroclastic flows especially on the southern flank, and eruptions from the flank vents; ash fall from prolonged flank vent eruptions could disturb pastures in the region.
 The important natural preserve that is the Lauca National Park could suffer significant disruption from renewed eruptions of Parinacota.

-Legends and archeology
+Human history and cultural value

 The region around Parinacota has been inhabited for about 7,000–10,000 years.
 Politically, since 1,000 years ago first Tiwanaku and then the Inka ruled over the region.
-In contrast with many other local mountains, no archeological findings are reported from the summit of Parinacota.
+Sources disagree on whether there are archaeological sites on the summit of Parinacota.

 Several legends concern Parinacota and its sister mountain Pomerape, which are often portrayed as unmarried sisters.
 Some involve a dispute with or between the mountains Tacora and Sajama, often resulting in Tacora being driven off.
+Parinacota is one among several volcanoes that figure on the Chilean passport.